FPGAwars/apio/COMMANDS.md

   run the command 'snap connect apio:raw-usb' once to grant the necessary permissions to access USB devices.

-  [Hint] This command uses the lsftdi utility, which can also be invoked directly with the 'apio raw -- lsftdi ...' command.
+  [Hint] This command invokes the command below and displays its output in a table form:

+    'apio raw -- openFPGALoader --scan-usb

 Options:
   -h, --help  Show this message and exit.